Product

 What is a liability?

 Now, you might be wondering: If a liability is something you owe, then how can revenue be a liability?
-Well, to understand this, you need to appreciate what is meant by deferred.
+To understand this, you need to appreciate what is meant by deferred.

 What is deferred revenue?

-However, with a SaaS subscription model, often you have earned revenue you haven’t received yet or received revenue you haven’t earned yet.
+However, with a SaaS subscription model, you often earn revenue you haven’t received yet or receive revenue you haven’t earned yet.

 This isn’t a bad thing, but it does require some caution.